Skip to main content

 • Programs or organisations that have been established for non-charitable purposes

-• Membership based organisations where activities only benefit their members.
+• Membership based organisations where activities only benefit their members

-Process and timeframe for Decision Making
+Application process and timeframe for Decision Making

 • All applications for funding are made to the SHCF via online application form